jamesrwilliams/personal-site/src/posts/2020/css-wheel-of-fortune.md

 Overall I'm pretty happy with how this turned out.
 We shall have to wait and see if it helped conversions, but I doubt it!
 I tried to do this with as little JavaScript as possible, in an effort to reduce complexity, in hindsight however it may have been easier, but we do love a challenge.
 The only JavaScript in this project shuffles the "slices" on load and then adjusts the rotation number to ensure it always ends on the winning tile!

 BrowserSupport is impressive for something this complex.
 For those older browsers that don't support things like `:psudo` elements and CSS animation/transitions, a graceful fallback is in place that just shows them their prize.
-Luckily the application the final code went into kicks anyone IE9> to a upgrade page so I didn't have to worry too much about those oldies!
+Luckily the application the final code went into kicks anyone IE9> to an upgrade page, so I didn't have to worry too much about those oldies!